SELab-2/Dr-Trottoir-4/readme/api-endpoints.md

 > Get all buildings owned by user with given userid

-* `/resident/{userid}`

-> Get all buildings where user with given userid is a resident

-TODO: Are the last two URL's necessary?
-No, but implementing those might speed up the app if there is a lot of data to be fetched.
+TODO: Is last URL necessary?
+No, but implementing this might speed up the app if there is a lot of data to be fetched.
 If the frontend people would require more such detailed endpoints, it is easy for us to implement them